viblo/pymunk/README.rst

 -------------

-The source distribution of Pymunk ships with a number of demos in the examples directory, and it also contains the full documentaiton including API reference.
+The source distribution of Pymunk ships with a number of demos in the examples directory, and it also contains the full documentation including API reference.

-You can also find the full documentation including examples and API reference on the pymunk homepage, http://www.pymunk.org
+You can also find the full documentation including examples and API reference on the Pymunk homepage, http://www.pymunk.org

 The Pymunk Vision